-When it comes to hiring as well as firing employees, we completely understand what a daunting and difficult task it can be.
+When it comes to hiring and firing employees, we completely understand what a daunting and difficult task it can be.
 Hiring employees can certainly be difficult if you are looking to hire the best people in your team.

 At the same time, firing employees is a bit tricky as the person can trap you in your own game.
 In such cases, it is important to be careful and just for that, we have some interesting hiring and firing techniques that can help you in the long run.
 Keep reading to find out more!